 Scotia and in 1898 removed to California, where Mr. and Mrs. Dowling

-made their home at

-and Berkley until last spring when they
+made their home at Oakland and Berkley until last spring when they

-came to Stevensville to make

-home with their son, John
+came to Stevensville to make their home with their son, John

 She is survived by a brother in Nova Scotia,

 sister in Chicago.
 Besides her husband, she leaves two sons and four

 here, is the other son.
 Three of the daughters, Mrs. Anna Lutes,

 other daughter, Mrs. Ella Robertson lives in Portland.

 The funeral services will be held this afternoon

 Porter, Fred Wilson, W.T.
 Caple, George Kinneman, E.O.
 Lewis, and

 John W. Shannon.
-Funeral

-Arthur T. Porter.
+Funeral director: Arthur T. Porter.

 Mrs. Dowling, although no very well known here has